webdriverio/visual-testing/README.md

 This is the selector that will be used:
   - to select the element to take the screenshot of
   - for the element to wait to be visible before a screenshot is taken

+#### `--devices`

+- **Type:** `string`
+- **Mandatory:** No
+- **Default:** You can select from the [`deviceDescriptors.ts`](./packages/service/src/storybook/deviceDescriptors.ts)
+- **Example:** `npx wdio tests/configs/wdio.local.desktop.storybook.conf.ts --storybook --devices="iPhone 14 Pro Max","Pixel 3 XL"`
+- **NOTE:** Only available through the CLI

+It will use the provided devices that match the [`deviceDescriptors.ts`](./packages/service/src/storybook/deviceDescriptors.ts) to take component screenshots

+> [!NOTE]
+> - If you miss a device config, then feel free to submit a [Feature request](https://github.com/webdriverio/visual-testing/issues/new?assignees=&labels=&projects=&template=--feature-request.md)
+> - This will only work with Chrome:
+>   - if you provide `--devices` then all Chrome instances will run in **Mobile Emulation** mode
+>   - if you also provide other browser then Chrome, like `--devices --browsers=firefox,safari,edge` it will automatically add Chrome in Mobile emulation mode
+> - The Storybook Runner will by default create element snapshots, if you want to see the complete Mobile Emulated screenshot then provide `--clip=false` through the command line
+> - The file name will for example look like `__snapshots__/example/button/desktop_chrome/example-button--large-local-chrome-iPhone-14-Pro-Max-430x932-dpr-3.png`
+> - **[SRC:](https://chromedriver.chromium.org/mobile-emulation#h.p_ID_167)** Testing a mobile website on a desktop using mobile emulation can be useful, but testers should be aware that there are many subtle differences such as:
+>   - entirely different GPU, which may lead to big performance changes;
+>   - mobile UI is not emulated (in particular, the hiding url bar affects page height);
+>   - disambiguation popup (where you select one of a few touch targets) is not supported;
+>   - many hardware APIs (for example, orientationchange event) are unavailable.

 #### `--headless`